-Action 9A Monitor the effectiveness of parking management strategies in urban centers and adjust parking programs based on observed patterns in peak demand and response to implementation of paid parking and time limits in the future.
-(Planning) Action 9B Conduct a parking study for Marymoor Village and Overlake Village after the Sound Transit Link 2 Line light rail service to Seattle begins in early 2026 to establish a baseline inventory and occupancy and utilization rates with light rail service.
-(Planning)
+Action 9A Continue to monitor occupancy of on-street parking on blocks in Downtown Redmond, Marymoor Village, and Overlake Village.
+Action 9B Monitor the effectiveness of parking management strategies in urban centers and adjust parking programs based on observed patterns in peak demand and response to implementation of paid parking and time limits in the future.
+Action 9C Conduct a parking study for Marymoor Village and Overlake Village after the Sound Transit Link 2 Line light rail service to Seattle begins in early 2026 to establish a baseline inventory and occupancy and utilization rates with light rail service.